luxui/lux-core/API_IMPLEMENTATION.md

 return information about what additional actions can be performed or links that can be followed.

-Luxui will be expecting a few things.
+LuxUI will be expecting a few things.
 The first is that the appropriate media type - `application/vnd.siren+json` - is being used.
 The only other thing that is required is that it includes a `links` property.